 How about displaying requests only, which has a 404 status code?

 It’s not just real-time, but also you can analyze it offline by parsing access log.

 Another example would be to parse the offline access.log from Apache.

 ngxtop –f common –l /path/access.log

-There is multiple combinations you can use to filter out access.log for meaningful data.
-You can always refer the official GitHub project of ngxtop for more information.
+There are multiple combinations you can use to filter out access.log for meaningful data.
+Next, you may want to try out Nginx Plus.